pranav-bhardwaj0/Advanced-GIS/README.md

 Outside of my academic interests, mapping is still a large of my hobbies/interests.
 My favourite show is The Amazing Race, and I love seeing the different countries that the teams visit, and the transportation routes that they take on the race.
 I'm also a huge basketball fan, so March Madness is another way that I engage with maps.
 I love seeing how the "bracket" turns out through the geographical relationship between school location and arena location nationally.

 ## What I hope to learn
 My GIS skills are pretty focused on physical geography using a variety of data sources.
 One of the things I want to learn better through the course is how to integrate other data skills (Python, SQL, or R) to better tell stories about data through maps.
-Integrating a variety of different sources, and resources is one of the things that I want to continue building upon.
+Integrating a variety of different/disparate sources, and resources is one of the things that I want to continue to build upon.
 This is always a tricky task, and the content of this class will definitely put this to practice.

 ## Portfolio